Researcher & Designer

 Overview

-The POS system is developed by Radiant Systems, a software company who customized their product for RaceTrac stores, called RPOS.
-It features fuel controls, sale of goods, transactions and data collection.
+The original product was developed by Radiant Systems, the software company produced a point of sale (POS) system for RaceTrac stores, called RPOS.
+Their system was used to mediate merchant sales between the cashier and the customer, It featured fuel control, sale of goods, transactions and data storage.

-By applying the design process, I developed a solution aimed at simplifying task completion, finding targets and enhancing knowledge retention.
+By applying the design process, I developed a solution aimed at reducing cognitive load for new users, simplifying task completion and finding targets faster.

 From observations at work, two recurring themes were present: